nataliemcmann/aws-sdk-v3-upload/README.md

 When used in a form, multer attaches a body object, which contains the values of the inputs from the form, and a file or files object, which contains the uploaded files, to the request object that a server route receives.

 Most multer tutorials will tell you that your HTML form simply needs to be specified as `enctype=multipart/form-data`.
-However, with a combo of React-Redux-Saga, you need to use FormData() when assigning the file anf form inputs to a piece of state to ensure that the data being captured has the correct key:value pairs before being sent on to the server.
+However, with a combo of React-Redux-Saga, you need to use FormData() when assigning the file and form inputs to a piece of state to ensure that the data being captured has the correct key:value pairs before being sent on to the server.

 ## Single Upload Form

-For a simple, single file upload, you can do what most tutorials suggest and use the HTML form and input tags to create a file upload field:
+For a simple, single file upload, you can do what many multer tutorials suggest and use the HTML form and input tags to create a file upload field:

 ```html
     <form encType='multipart/form-data'>